jbenison/hilbert/README.md

 # hilbert

-This is an obscene fast hilbert curve algorithm developed by [rawunprotected](https://github.com/rawrunprotected/hilbert_curves) that I have ported to 64 bit and added benchmarks and tests.
+This is an obscene fast hilbert curve algorithm developed by [rawunprotected](https://github.com/rawrunprotected/hilbert_curves) that I ported to 64 bit.
+It includes benchmarks and tests.

 | Benchmark          | Time      | CPU    | Iterations
 |:------------------:|:---------:|:------:|:-----------